russell-archer/StoreHelper/README.md

 Let's be clear about what happens when the app starts:

-- Our `StoreHelper` provides `StoreKit` with a list of product ids and asks it to get *localized* product information (notice that prices are in US dollars) for us asynchronously from the App Store
+- Our `StoreHelper` provides `StoreKit2` with a list of product ids and asks it to get *localized* product information (notice that prices are in US dollars) for us asynchronously from the App Store
 - The App Store returns the requested product info as a `[Product]` and `StoreHelper` saves this in its `@Published` `products` array
 - Because our `ContentView` holds `StoreHelper` as a `@StateObject`, when `StoreHelper.products` is updated this causes `ContentView` to be re-rendered and display the product list